pbiering/mailman3-rpm/README.md

 ## Solution

-### native build using USER_SITE

-Package a native *mailman3* package, storing all dependencies in USER_SITE
+Package *mailman3* by storing all not fulfillable dependencies in USER_SITE.

-### virtualenv build

-Package a *virtualenv* setup of *mailman3* as described in https://docs.mailman3.org/en/latest/install/virtualenv.html#virtualenv-install into a RPM.

-### Feature of the RPM
+### Feature of this RPM

 - SELinux policy
 - CAPTCHA support already prepared